Universal-Team/LeafEdit/README.md

   </a>
 </p>

-This is a work in progress Animal Crossing: New Leaf & Wild World Save Manager & Editor for the Nintendo 3DS!
+LeafEdit is a work in progress save editor and save manager for the following games:
+* Animal Crossing: Wild World
+* Animal Crossing: New Leaf
+* Animal Crossing: New Leaf Welcome amiibo
+* Animal Crossing: Happy Home Designer

-This Project has been made with [Universal-Core](https://github.com/Universal-Team/Universal-Core).
+This Project has been made with [Universal-Core](https://github.com/Universal-Team/Universal-Core) and [LeafEdit-Core](https://github.com/Universal-Team/LeafEdit-Core).

 ## Redirections
 - For a list of all editable features as of latest Nightly, look [here](https://github.com/Universal-Team/LeafEdit/blob/master/editing-features.md).

-- For a list of all core features as of latest Nightly, look [here](https://github.com/Universal-Team/LeafEdit/blob/master/core-features.md).

 ## Citra User
 To use LeafEdit completely you need to get the assets from [here](https://github.com/Universal-Team/extras/raw/master/builds/LeafEdit/assets/).
 Put the files to `sdmc:/3ds/LeafEdit/assets/` and you should be fine.
 You can also use the assets from the `resources/assets/` folder from this source.

 ## Compilation
 ### Setting up your enviromment